VaD1ke/magento_adminconfigsearch/README.md

 ## Features

 - The minimum number of characters a user must type before a search is performed is 3.
-- Module searchs by config setting (field) name (label) and comment.
+- Module searchs by config setting's (field) name (label) and comment.
 - Search is performed in Russian (if you have translations) and English languages.
 - If setting's value not set suggest displaying 'Not set'
 - Module is using jQuery Autocomplete for suggest.